It is helpful if students have worked on the problem What is s?, Algebra, Level 6, before attempting this problem.

-The Otehaihai Post Office has two denominations of stamps.
-It has 4c stamps and stamps of some other value.
-It can make up any amount of postage from 42c onwards.
-It can’t make up 41c.
+The Otehaihai Post Shop only sells two denominations of stamps for larger letters and for parcels.
+It has $4 stamps and stamps of some other value.
+It can make up any amount of postage from $42 onwards.
+It can’t make up $41.
 What is the value of the other denomination?

 - Pose the problem to the class.
 Discuss how they might solve the problem.
 Make sure that they understand that there are two key ideas here.
 The value of t has to be such that it produces 42, 43, 44 and 45, but that it doesn’t produce 41.

-- Let the students work on the problem with a partner.
+- Have the students work on the problem with a partner.

-- Then if the students are stuck you might suggest that they experiment with various values of t (and keep a record of their work as it will be useful later).
+- If students struggle suggest that they experiment with various values of t (and keep a record of their work as it will be useful later).

 - Share students’ solutions with the whole class.
 Note any different methods of solution.